Microkubes/microkubes-website/docs/CI-CD.md

 title: CI, CD, Code Quality
 ---

-For all changes in the platform PR must be creating.
-On merging the PR to `master` branch [TravisCI](https://travis-ci.org/) is triggered.
+For all changes in the platform PR must be created.
+On merging the PR to `master` branch, [TravisCI](https://travis-ci.org/) is triggered.
 The build makes several things:

 * Download all dependencies
 * Install the microservice